julien-c/mongovel/README.md

 	// Here, you can access the book's attributes like in Eloquent:
 	// $book->title, $book->reviews, etc.
+	// $book->id is a string representation of the object's MongoId.

 	// Let's say we're an API, so let's just send the object as JSON: